Mohitphulwani/County-Obesity-Risk-Intervention-System-C-ORIS-/README.md

 Navigate to **3.
 Predictive Modeling**.

 1. Use the categorized checkboxes to select your desired set of socioeconomic features.
-2. Click **"🚀 Train Model"**.
+2. Click **"Train Model"**.
 The app performs hyperparameter tuning and saves the best model, the scaler, and the feature list to the session state.

 ### Step 3: Analysis & Prescription (Tabs 4 & 6)